• Skip to primary navigation

 Chop Suey is a beautiful combination of vegetables in a mild sauce that is generally served with steamed rice.
 Chow Mein, on the other hand, is a stir-fry of vegetables with noodles already in the dish.
 Otherwise, they are pretty interchangeable.
 Of the two, chow mein is considered to be more authentic China Chinese.
 Chop suey was more likely invented in the United States by Chinese immigrants who wanted to make Chinese-style dishes but were limited in the types of vegetables available to them.
 Chop Suey is the English translation of the Chinese words "tsap seui" which means mixed pieces.

-Both chop suey and chow mein can be made vegetarian, or with chicken, pork, beef, or shrimp.
+Both chop suey and chow mein can be made vegetarian or with chicken, pork, beef, or shrimp.
 When making this recipe, feel free to substitute any of those, including chicken breast, for chicken thighs.

 Once the veggies are prepped, this dish goes together quickly.
 Marinating the meat for about 15 minutes adds an additional level of flavor, but is not entirely necessary.
 The finishing sauce for this Chicken Chop Suey is a quick mix of chicken broth, oyster sauce, soy sauce, and cornstarch.
 Nothing difficult about that.

-The only thing that really needs attention is how you add your vegetables.
+The only thing that needs attention is how you add your vegetables.
 You need to add them in layers, so the cabbage does not become a soggy mess while you are waiting for your onions, celery, and peppers to become tender.
 You can also remove veggies at any time during the cooking process to keep them "crisp-tender".
 In the end, add everything back to the pan along with the sauce to coat and heat them up.

 Is it necessary to Wok it?